LibreBooking/docker/USAGE.md

 ```

 ## Docker secrets setup
 As an alternative to passing sensitive information via environment variables, `_FILE` may be appended to some of the previously listed environment variables, causing the initialization script to load the values for those variables from files present in the container.
 In particular, this can be used to load passwords from Docker secrets stored in `/run/secrets/<secret_name>` files.
-The following setup is also meant to be run behind a proxy.
+The following setup is also meant to be run behind an existing reverse proxy.

-Create a `docker-compose.yml` file with the following content:
+Create a `docker-compose.yml` file from the following sample and adapt it to your needs and standards:

 ```
 version: "3.7"